afcarl/vagrant-box-tweaker/README.md

 [Veewee](https://github.com/jedi4ever/veewee))

 Scripts used for provisioning should be placed in `build_templates`.
-The `Vagrantfile` in that folderis a template used for spawning the Vagrant machines used to generate the boxes.
+The `Vagrantfile` in that folder is a template used for spawning the Vagrant machines used to generate the boxes.

 Each box version for a given target box name will be placed in a